PureDarwin/XPC/README.md

 exec /sbin/pdlaunchd
 ```

 The `exec` part is important.
-This will allow `launchd` to replace the startup script as `pid` 1. `launchd` will then in turn launch a `bash` shell.
+This will allow `launchd` to replace the startup script as `pid` 1. `launchd` will then in turn launch `launchctl` to bootstrap the system.
+If you have installed the `org.puredarwin.console.plist` then a `bash` shell will be started.

-#### Known Issues

-* System bootstrapping (launching all the programs from the `/System/Library/LaunchDaemons` directory when first run) is not currently working.
-However, once at the `bash` prompt you can invoke `/bin/launchctl bootstrap -S System` and they will be run.

 #### TODO

-* Get system bootstrapping to work
 * Complete implementation of xpc functions
 * Get audit logging working using recent OpenBSM